Project Moonbase: Mystery Science Theater 3000

 Project Moonbase was featured in episode #109 of Mystery Science Theater 3000 along with Chapters 7 and 8 of Radar Men from the Moon, a Commando Cody serial.
 The episode debuted January 6, 1990, on the Comedy Channel.
 Kevin Murphy, who worked on the show and would become a cast member the next season, wrote, "The best thing I can say about it is that it was very very short," calling the film "openly and condescendingly hostile toward women as a gender".

 As with most first-season episodes of Mystery Science Theater 3000, Project Moonbase is not considered one of the series' better efforts; it did not make their Top 100 list, as voted upon by MST3K Season 11 Kickstarter backers.
-Writer Jim Vogel ranked the episode #164 (out of 191 total MST3K episodes).
-Vogel said, "There's some glimmers of later-season MST3k goodness in there..."
+Writer Jim Vorel ranked the episode highest of all the first-season episodes, although the ranking of #170 out of 197 MST3K episodes from the first twelve seasons is still very low.
+Vorel writes, "There's some glimmers of later-season MST3k goodness in there."
+Project Moonbase itself, according to Vorel, "is a fun, breezy, battery-shaped spaceship-cruising sci-fi adventure with cheesy costumes and flimsy sets."

 The MST3K version of Project Moonbase was included as part of the Mystery Science Theater 3000 Volume XX DVD collection, released by Shout!
 Factory in March 2011.
 The other episodes in the four-disc set include Master Ninja I (episode #320), Master Ninja II (episode #324), and The Magic Voyage of Sinbad (episode #505).